BLOG

 I love using Dialpad because not only can I use it for video conferencing, there are also some other communication channels that come built into the desktop and mobile app too.
 But more on that later.

-And of course, there’s screen sharing too if you need to review a design file or document together, which is great for teamwork:
+And of course, there's screen sharing too if you need to review a design file or documents or a slide presentation, which is great for teamwork.

 The best time to use it